astral-sh/uv/docs/configuration/environment.md

   directories.
 - `UV_EXCLUDE_NEWER`: Equivalent to the `--exclude-newer` command-line argument.
 If set, uv will exclude distributions published after the specified date.
+- `UV_PYTHON_PREFERENCE`: Equivalent to the `--python-preference` command-line argument.
+Whether uv should prefer system or managed Python versions.

 In each case, the corresponding command-line argument takes precedence over an environment variable.